Also known as:Blood Culture (bacterial, fungal and/or AFB)

-Usually, two to three blood samples are collected over a period of time and from different veins to increase the likelihood of detecting bacteria or fungi if they are present in the blood.
+Usually, two blood samples are collected from different veins to increase the likelihood of detecting bacteria or fungi if they are present in the blood.
 Multiple blood samples help to differentiate true pathogens, which will be present in more than one blood culture, from skin bacteria that may contaminate one of several blood cultures during the collection process.

 Blood is obtained by inserting a needle into a vein in the arm.
-The phlebotomist will put the blood into two culture bottles containing broth to grow microorganisms.
+The phlebotomist will put the blood into two culture bottles containing broth to grow microbes.
 These two bottles constitute one blood culture set.
-A second set of blood cultures should be collected from a different site, usually immediately after the first venipuncture, depending on the procedure followed.
-Any subsequent samples may be collected at later intervals.
-A single blood culture is collected from children since they often have high numbers of bacteria present in their blood when they are infected.
+A second set of blood cultures should be collected from a different site, immediately after the first venipuncture.
+A single blood culture may be collected from children since they often have high numbers of bacteria present in their blood when they have an infection.
 For infants and young children, the quantity of each blood sample will be smaller and appropriate for their body size.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.